 All immunization dates since birth must be recorded (month/date/year) on the top of the Child Health Examination Form.
 These immunizations must meet the standards required by the Illinois Department of Public Health, with a signature from a physician or health care professional certifying their accuracy.
 The following immunizations are required for entry to an Illinois public high school:

 Additionally, students entering the 12th grade must show proof of having received two doses of the Meningococcal conjugate vaccine (vaccine requirements).

 - One dose of the Tetanus, Diphtheria and Pertussis (Tdap) vaccine

 - Two doses of the Measles, Mumps and Rubella (MMR) vaccine (with the first dose having been given on or after the student’s 1st birthday and the second dose no less than four weeks later)

-- Three or more doses of the Polio vaccine (with the most recent booster having been given on after the student’s 4th birthday
+- Three or more doses of the Polio vaccine (with the most recent booster having been given on or after the student’s 4th birthday)

 Parents/guardians must complete and sign the Health History section on the back of the Child Health Examination Form.
 If left incomplete or unsigned, the form will be returned to the parent/guardian.